-Either Build Alternative would require authorization under a NWP in some form from the USACE as discussed in Section 3.10.1.
-Regardless of whether the NWP is non-reporting, or requires the submission of a PCN, TxDOT complies with Section 401 of the CWA by implementing TCEQ conditions for NWPs.
+For projects that require a NWP under Section 404 that is covered by TCEQ's blanket 401 water quality certification, regardless of whether the NWP is non-reporting or requires the submission of a PCN, TxDOT complies with Section 401 of the CWA by implementing TCEQ conditions for NWPs.
 For projects that require authorization under an Individual Standard Permit under Section 404, TxDOT will coordinate the Section 401 water quality certification with TCEQ.
 TCEQ will either approve or deny the Section 401 water quality certification must be submitted to the USACE before an Individual Standard Permit decision can be made.